Dehypnotic/comfyui-numbered-text/README.md

 # Numbered Text (ComfyUI custom node)
-Simple node for handling multi-line text with automatic numbering and extracting a selected text.
+Node for handling multi-line text with automatic numbering and extracting a selected text.

 A new text division is created for every Return (CR).